Anand Modak: Early life and background

 He was born in Akola, where he completed his primary education from Akola Education Society, Akola and also took early lessons in music.
 His mother was a singer, and later for taking further lessons in Music he came to Pune.
 He graduated from S.P.
 College (University of Pune) in Pune.

 Career

 Anand Modak was a versatile, popular and legendary music director in India.
-He composed music for several movies including Marathi, Hindi & English Films.
+He composed music for several movies including Marathi, Hindi and English Films.